Bank of Credit and Commerce International: Lending practices

 BCCI contended that its growth was fueled by the increasingly large number of deposits by oil-rich states that owned stock in the bank as well as by sovereign developing nations.
 However, this claim failed to mollify the regulators.
 For example, the Bank of England ordered BCCI to cap its branch network in the United Kingdom at 45 branches.

 There was particular concern over BCCI's loan portfolio, because of its roots in areas where modern banking was still an alien concept.
-For instance, a large number of its customers were devout Muslims who believed charging interest on loans – a major pillar of modern banking was riba, or usury.
+For instance, a large number of its customers were devout Muslims who are against charging interest on loans – a major pillar of modern banking – because they consider it to be riba, or usury.
 In many third-world countries, a person's financial standing did not matter as much as his relationship with his banker.
 One particularly notable example is the Gokal family, a prominent family of shipping magnates.
 The three Gokal brothers, Abbas, Mustafa and Murtaza, were owners of the Gulf Group.
 They had a relationship with Abedi dating back to his days at United Bank.
 Abedi personally handled their loans, with little regard for details such as loan documents or creditworthiness.
 At one point, BCCI's loans to the Gokal companies were equivalent to US$1.2 billion, three times the bank's capital.
-The case of Nazmu Virani the UK based property tycoon also borrow £500 million unsecured which was widely reported.
+The case of Nazmu Virani, the UK based property tycoon who borrowed £500 million unsecured, was widely reported.
 Longstanding banking practice dictates that a bank not lend more than 10% of its capital to a single customer.

 Money laundering

-In addition to violations of lending laws, BCCI was also accused of opening accounts or laundering money for figures such as Saddam Hussein, Manuel Noriega, Hussain Muhammad Ershad, and Samuel Doe, and for criminal organizations such as the Medellin Cartel and Abu Nidal.
+In addition to violations of lending laws, BCCI was also accused of opening accounts or laundering money for figures such as Saddam Hussein, Manuel Noriega, Hussain Muhammad Ershad, and Samuel Doe, and for criminal organizations, such as the Medellín Cartel and Abu Nidal.
 Police and intelligence experts nicknamed BCCI the "Bank of Crooks and Criminals International" for its penchant for catering to customers who dealt in arms, drugs, and hot money.
 Both Syed A. Hussain (b.
 1960 or 1961) and Amjad Awan, (b.
 1946 or 1947) a Pakistani banker that headed the Panamanian branch of BCCI in the early 1980s, assisted Noriega with Noriega's accounts at BCCI.

 William von Raab, a former U.S. Commissioner of Customs, also told the Kerry Committee that the U.S. Central Intelligence Agency held "several" accounts at BCCI.
 According to a 1991 article in Time magazine, the National Security Council also had accounts at BCCI, which were used for a variety of covert operations, including transfers of money and weapons during the Iran–Contra affair.
+In 1991, due to Congressional oversight, the CIA admitted that it was aware of BCCI's illegal money laundering activities related to drugs.